dxw/contracts/agreements/agency_terms.md

     5. At the beginning of each Sprint, we will work with you (as a Surrounding Activity) to prioritise the Stories in the Backlog and agree Acceptance Criteria.
-    6. At any time, you may add Stories to the Backlog provided that we have agreed the Acceptance Criteria.
+    6. At any time, you may add Stories to the Backlog.
     7. At any time, you may change the priority of Stories in the Backlog.
     8. During each Sprint, dxw will implement Stories, starting with the most important Story in the Backlog.
     9. At the beginning of each Sprint, dxw will give an indication of